Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Before writing the first line of code.
 - [ ] When the Product Owner asks for a build.
 - [ ] Just before the end of the Sprint.
-- [x] As soon as there is code in the version control system.
+- [x] As soon as there is code in the Version Control System.

 _[⬆ Back to Top](#table-of-contents)_